ecoezer/PodbiPizza/CODE_IMPROVEMENTS.md

 # Code Quality and Performance Improvements

-This document outlines the comprehensive code quality and performance enhancements made to the PodbiPizza application.
+This document outlines the comprehensive code quality and performance enhancements made to the Saray Kebap Café54 application.

 ## Summary of Improvements